garethclarkeza/zen-workspace-installer/readme.md

  - Well done! :P Your Linux Server with docker support and development environment server is now running

 ### What Now?
+Better documentation and installation workflow.
 Coming soon, readme will soon be updated in the zen-workspace readme file.